Am I A Candidate?

 - Be highly motivated and committed to making sensible nutrition and lifestyle changes that are necessary for successful weight loss after obesity surgery

 There are other specific factors that are important in determining whether an individual makes a good candidate for an obesity surgery procedure.
-Dr. Kim is an experienced surgeon who can determine which obesity surgery procedure is right for you during an initial consultation.
+The DFW Bariatric Insititute surgeons are all very experienced and can determine which obesity surgery procedure is right for you during an initial consultation.
 Please contact our practice to schedule an appointment today.
 To qualify for your consultation, please print and fill out the online medical packet.

 Your Body Mass Index (BMI)